Sebog33/toolsy-packages/packages/json-repair/README.md

 # @toolsycc/json-repair

 > A small but powerful utility to repair broken JSON strings — especially useful when dealing with LLM output or hand-written JSON.
+> Need to repair JSON?
+This tool automatically fixes malformed or broken JSON structures with a single function call.
 > ✅ Works seamlessly with both **TypeScript** and **JavaScript** (ESM & CommonJS).

 ## Features